 Accolades for Holistic Management

-Allan Savory TED talk 2013 recieves a standing ovation
+Allan Savory TED talk 2013 receives a standing ovation

 In his TED2013 talk, Allan Savory reviews the devastating effects of desertification on the earth and our civilizations and the consistent failure of current approaches to stop desertification.
 He shows dramatic examples of how livestock are the best (and only) tool that can permanently reverse these processes.

 Savory Institute a finalist in the Virgin Earth Challenge

 The Virgin Earth Challenge is a competition offering a $25 million prize for whoever can demonstrate a commercially viable design which results in the permanent removal of greenhouse gases from the Earth’s atmosphere.

 Among more than 2600 applications, 11 finalists were announced on November 2, 2011.
 These included The Savory Institute